Syed Rashid Ahmed Jaunpuri: Encounter with fakir

-Just forty days after his birth, a Fakir came to their house in and told his father that he had come under orders from Mohiuddin Abdul Qader Jilani to take the child.
-His father felt some kind of hesitation, but his mother, immediately agreed to the proposal and handed over the new born baby to the Fakir.
-The Fakir returned him after a year or so.
+Just forty days after his birth, a fakir came to their house and told his father that he had come under orders from Mohiuddin Abdul Qader Jilani to take the child.
+His father felt some kind of hesitation, but his mother, immediately agreed to the proposal and handed over the new born baby to the fakir.
+The fakir returned him after a year or so.

 Education

 His mother was his first teacher and instrumental in his religious education.
-When he was eighteen, he came to Kolkata with his maternal uncle and Murshid Abdul Awal Siddiqui Jaunpuri and stayed at 7 Jannagar Road, Park Circus, Kolkata.
+When he was eighteen, he came to Calcutta with his maternal uncle and murshid Abdul Awwal Siddiqui Jaunpuri and stayed at 7 Jannagar Road, Park Circus, Calcutta.

-He was admitted to the Madrasah Alia, Kolkata and passed his Entrance and later F.A. examinations from this institution which was founded by the British in 1780.
+He was admitted to the Calcutta Alia Madrasa and passed his entrance and later F.A. examinations from this institution.
 He went to Cairo for higher education, and studied tafsir and other Islamic studies at the University of Al-Azhar.
 He came back to Kolkata after two years.
-When he was 35, he made a voyage to California, U.S.A and studied homeopathy in Los Angeles.
+When he was 35, he made a voyage to California, and studied homeopathy in Los Angeles.

 Family life

 When he was 20, he married one of his distant cousins, Syeda Shahnaz Begum who died in 1941 bearing one son and three daughters.
 None of his children were alive when he migrated to Bangladesh.
 In the mid-sixties he married Rabeya Khatun, an inhabitant of Ghoshpur of Howrah District, Kolkata.
 He built a small house in Mirpur Section 12, near Baitus Salam masjid.
 It was he who laid the foundation of this masjid.
 In his house, he set up a homeopathy medicine shop and started a practice, soon becoming well known in his neighborhood.

-Since his second wife Rabeya Khatun was barren and he did not have any children by her, he married Aqia Begum, the daughter of Mohammad Shamsher Ali, of Genda, Savar in suburban Dhaka.
+Since his second wife Rabeya Khatun was barren, and he did not have any children by her, he married Aqia Begum, the daughter of Mohammad Shamsher Ali, of Genda, Savar in suburban Dhaka.
 He lived in this village for some time.
 He had one son and three daughters by his third wife.

 He adopted Helena Begum in 1965, an orphan, whose parents died of hunger in dire poverty.

-On 13 August 2001 he married Umme Kulthum Monowara Zerin, daughter of Sheikh Wajed Ali, who hailed from Howrah, Kolkata.
+On 13 August 2001, he married Umme Kulthum Monowara Zerin, daughter of Sheikh Wajed Ali, who hailed from Howrah, Kolkata.
 They had no children and he died later in the year.

 Spiritual quest

-In his late teens Jaunpuri became a disciple of his maternal uncle Syed Abdul Awal Siddiqui Jaunpuri,a scholar of Islam and Sufism.
+In his late teens Jaunpuri became a disciple of his maternal uncle Syed Abdul Awal Siddiqui Jaunpuri, a scholar of Islam and Sufism.
 He later studied with several other religious teachers, including Naim Ata Shah Bokhari, Syed Umar Uddin Multani, Syed Abu Nasr Madani, Syed Noor Mohammad Multani, Abdul Masjud Jabbalpuri, Shah Syed Sultan Ahmed Shahjahanpuri.

-From 1996 onwards he performed Hajj with his disciples and admirers.
-In Medina they had their ancestral home in the south-west of the Haram Sharif.
-In late 80s he started to address the Friday congregation at Baitur Rahim mosque as preacher (khatib).
+From 1996 onwards, he performed Hajj with his disciples and admirers.
+In Medina, they had their ancestral home in the south-west of the Haram Sharif.
+In the late 1980s he started to address the Friday congregation at Baitur Rahim Mosque as preacher (khatib).